 SS in the previous SS (the one made in row 17)

-Then cut the thread and fasten off
+Then cut the thread, fasten off and weave the ends in.

 Turn the tree upside-down.